-The entire subject property was assessed through a Stage 2 test pit survey at 5m intervals (Figure 8) except for an area of standing water in the north and a steep slope on the south.
+The entire subject property was assessed through a Stage 2 test pit survey at 5m intervals (Figure 8).
 Four archaeological sites were identified, all along the southern edge of the property.
-These consisted of a lime kiln (BbGd-59), a foundation (BbGd-60), a small Native site (BbGd-61) and a non-domestic activity area (BbGd-62).
-The small Native site was determined to be an isolated findspot.
-The other three sites are all of an industrial (non-domestic) nature and appear to date to the mid to late nineteenth century.
-They may possibly be connected to the Kingston & Pembroke (K&P) Railway that ran along the southern edge of the property and was incorporated in 1871.
+These consisted of a lime kiln (BbGd-59), a foundation (BbGd-60), a small precontact site (BbGd-61) and a non-domestic activity area (BbGd-62).
+The small precontact site was determined to be an isolated findspot.
+The other three sites are all of an industrial (non-domestic) nature and appear to date to the second half of the nineteenth century.
+The industrial sites are likely connected to the Kingston & Pembroke (K&P) Railway that ran along the southern edge of the property (1871) and may be interrelated as part of an industrial landscape.
+Certainly such sites in a rural landscape are rare in the region and should be considered to have significant cultural heritage value and interpretive potential.
+It is the intention of the proponent to avoid and protect the sites.